 The Bring Your Own Phone plan ensures that your phone continues to see usage.
 Then again, it is with great hope that when a phone is traded into a carrier after it is no longer wanted, the carrier will either recycle the phone, refurbish it, or even send it to a charity or cause.
 Some websites will even buy your old phone and recycle it for you.
 Not many do, but we've compiled a list of great sites you can use to sell your old phone.

 4. You'll Sometimes Receive Added Bonuses

 This is rare, but it does happen.
 Sometimes, there are additional incentives for those who bring in their own phones.
 For instance, with the Lifeline SafeLink program, brought to you by SafeLink Wireless, if you use your own phone, you can get bonus free service.
 Depending upon your ZIP code and eligibility, SafeLink Wireless can provide you with fantastic service at no cost.
 As an example, in one ZIP code, SafeLink's free service includes 350 free monthly minutes, a free SIM Card, and 1GB per month of free data for the first three months of service and 500MB per month after.

 Of course, there are other wireless carriers with a lifeline program that may include incentives involved with bringing your own phone.
 To read more about the FCC's lifeline program, please refer to this article.

-However, if your phone isn't compatible with the BYOP service, then can always receive a SafeLink phone free of charge.
+However, if your phone isn't compatible with the BYOP service, then you can always receive a SafeLink phone free of charge.
 However, the SafeLink phone models will be based on availability and may vary depending on the inventory.